A Study of Cirmtuzumab and Ibrutinib in Patients With B-Cell Lymphoid Malignancies

 A Phase 1b/2 Study of the ROR1-Targeting Monoclonal Antibody, Cirmtuzumab (UC-961), and the Bruton Tyrosine Kinase Inhibitor, Ibrutinib, in Patients With B-Cell Lymphoid Malignancies

-This is a Phase 1b/2 study to investigate the safety and effectiveness of the investigational drug, cirmtuzumab, when given in combination with ibrutinib in patients with B-cell lymphoid malignancies.
+This is a Phase 1b/2 study to investigate the safety and effectiveness of the investigational drug, cirmtuzumab (INN:zilovertamab), when given in combination with ibrutinib in patients with B-cell lymphoid malignancies.
 The Phase 1b will be conducted in two parts (Part 1 and Part 2).
-Part 1 is a dose-finding evaluation of the sequential administration of cirmtuzumab monotherapy followed by cirmtuzumab and ibrutinib combination therapy in chronic lymphocytic leukemia /small lymphocytic leukemia (CLL/SLL) or previously treated mantle cell lymphoma (MCL) subjects who have not received prior Bruton tyrosine kinase (BTK) inhibitor therapy.
+Part 1 is a dose-finding evaluation of the sequential administration of cirmtuzumab monotherapy followed by cirmtuzumab and ibrutinib combination therapy in chronic lymphocytic leukemia /small lymphocytic leukemia (CLL/SLL), previously treated mantle cell lymphoma (MCL) subjects that are BTKI naiive or have received a prior Bruton tyrosine kinase (BTK) inhibitor therapy, unless they demonstrated primary or acquired resistance to BTKi.
 Up to 48 subjects will be enrolled in Part 1 to determine the recommended dosing regimen (RDR).
-In Part 2, up to 18 subjects will be enrolled to further evaluate the safety and pharmacology of the cirmtuzumab and ibrutinib combination given at the RDR determined in Part 1 of the study.
-In the Phase 2 (Part 3) portion of the study, approximately 90 subjects with CLL/SLL who may have received minimal prior BTK inhibitor therapy will be randomized to either Arm 1 (cirmtuzumab and ibrutinib) at the RDR or Arm 2 (ibrutinib alone) to evaluate the clinical activity and safety of the two arms.
+In Part 2, up to 60 subjects (CLL/SLL, MCL and MZL (marginal zone lymphoma) will be enrolled to further evaluate the safety and pharmacology of the cirmtuzumab and ibrutinib combination given at the RDR determined in Part 1 of the study.
+MZL subjects that have been previously treated and have relapsed after or progressed during at least one prior anti-CD20 -based therapy will be evaluated.
+In the Phase 2 (Part 3) portion of the study, approximately 30 subjects with CLL/SLL who may have received minimal prior BTK inhibitor therapy will be randomized to either Arm 1 (cirmtuzumab and ibrutinib) at the RDR or Arm 2 (ibrutinib alone) to evaluate the clinical activity and safety of the two arms.

-B-cell Chronic Lymphocytic Leukemia Small Lymphocytic Lymphoma Mantle Cell Lymphoma Chronic lymphocytic leukemia Receptor Tyrosine Kinase-like Orphan Receptor 1 (ROR1) Bruton Tyrosine Kinase (BTK) Lymphoma Leukemia, Lymphoid Leukemia, Lymphocytic, Chronic, B-Cell Lymphoma, Mantle-Cell Cirmtuzumab Ibrutinib Cirmtuzumab plus ibrutinib
+B-cell Chronic Lymphocytic Leukemia, Small Lymphocytic Lymphoma, Mantle Cell Lymphoma, Marginal Zone Lymphoma, Chronic lymphocytic leukemia, Receptor Tyrosine Kinase-like Orphan Receptor 1 (ROR1), Bruton Tyrosine Kinase (BTK), Ibrutinib, Lymphoma, Lymphoid Leukemia, Leukemia, Lymphocytic, Chronic, B-Cell, Mantle-Cell Lymphoma, Lymphoma, B-Cell, Marginal Zone, Cirmtuzumab (2-16 kg/mg) plus Ibrutinib, Cirmtuzumab (300mg) plus Ibrutinib, Cirmtuzumab (600 mg) plus ibrutinib, Cirmtuzumab (RDR) plus ibrutinib, Cirmtuzumab plus ibrutinib, Ibrutinib alone

 You can join if…